Ridham1010/handwritten-digit-recognition-in-C/README.md

 ## Notes
 Training might take time based on your system.
+You can download the dataset files for MNIST from Kaggle.com or the official site.
 Custom prediction requires a .raw binary file (784 bytes, pixel intensities 0–255).